taraspos/gae-workshop/level1/README.md

 ### 1.5 Open port 8080 for our IP only

-Traefik serves its dashboard on port 8080, we don't need to access it from our GAE but having access from local machine would be useful.
+Traefik serves its dashboard on port 8080, we don't need to access it from GAE but having access from our local machine would be useful.
 So lets open firewall access from our current public IP only.

-Go to https://ifconfig.me/ or do `curl ifconfig.me` to find your public ip and put it instead of `<MY PUBLIC IP>` placeholder
+Go to https://ifconfig.me/ or do `curl ifconfig.me` to find your public ip and replace `<MY PUBLIC IP>` with it below:

 ```hcl
 resource "google_compute_firewall" "traefik" {